Kilmacud is a suburban area in Dublin in the local authority area of Dun Laoghaire-Rathdown.

 The LUAS light-rail system runs south of Kilmacud and has two stations in the area, Stillorgan and Kilmacud, the former being on the edge of the Sandyford Industrial Estate and beside the main reservoir.
 The Kilmacud stop is south of the grounds of St. Benildus College.

-The above text is an extract from the Wikipedia article Kilmacud, which is released under the Creative Commons Attribution-Share-Alike License 3.0; additional terms may apply.
+Extract from the Wikipedia article Kilmacud, which is released under the Creative Commons Attribution-Share-Alike License 3.0